szymon-rd/zio-workshop/README.md

 ## Presentation slides:
 https://docs.google.com/presentation/d/10YRdLrUlwxkYk7EybD_TjB3Nj_1llxAgkkVtuwmrYLg/edit?usp=sharing

-MIT applies to the presentation as well.
+MIT license applies to the presentation as well.

 ## The workshop
 Fill in the blanks (`___`) with ZIO code to make the tests pass :)